Disney comics: Germany

 Volker Reiche and Jan Gulbransson are local artist/writers who have worked in a Carl Barks style.
 Gulbransson drew an 8-part series wherein Scrooge and kin visit regional German cities and wrote/drew a 4-part series set in the Alps and a story where Scrooge finances a team in the German soccer league, and many others.
-Barks-fan Volker Reiche wrote and drew a batch of stories in his signature scruffy version of Barks' 1940s style.
+Barks-fan Volker Reiche wrote and drew a batch of stories in his signature scruffy version of Barks's 1940s style.
 A popular graphic novel adventure series, Tales From Uncle Scrooge's Treasure Chest was conceptualized, plotted and produced by Ehapa editor Adolf Kabatek.
-Although the art was outsourced, in was made sure to be in a Barksian style.
+Although the art was outsourced, it was made sure to be in a Barksian style.
 Ulrich Schröder relocated to Paris to become the art director of Disney Publishing Worldwide, the company's European headquarters, and has produced comic covers, story and editorial art for Disney comics in Germany and France.
 Schröder has worked with Dutch artist Daan Jippes.

 Austrian abstract artist Gottfried Helnwein held a Barks comic art touring exhibition in Germany, that along with a similar exhibit that was being shown at the time, was seen by over half a million people (over 400,000 and over 100,000, respectively).
-Erika Fuchs' translation work was highly influential, and she incorporated many aspects of German culture into her translations.
+Erika Fuchs's translation work was highly influential, and she incorporated many aspects of German culture into her translations.
 Many of her 'Fuchisms' have become part of the German language.
 The Donaldist group, D.O.N.A.L.D. claims to be the preservers of the non-commercial original Donaldism and even hold congresses, knight contributors to children's literature and infiltrate conservative newspaper columns (that members contribute) with Fuchisms.